JingLi201802/Taxonomic/README.md

 3. Software design( 2 - 3 weeks):
 - Design software structure
 - Design specific system functions
-- Design database interactions and format
 - Perform any necessary technical research
-4. Software development( 6 - 8 weeks):
+4. Software development( 8 - 10 weeks):
--	Implement OCR and create unit test
 -	Implement text classification and create unit test
--	Implement database searching and create unit test
+  * Identify new species name
+  * Find information related to this new species
+  * Format the extracted data in the same structure with client’s database
 -	Implement adding to database and create unit test
--	Potentially implement some form of UI
+-	Design and develop UI and creat unit test
+- Implement host server and creat unit test
+-	Implement OCR and create unit test

-5. Testing software(  3 weeks):
+5. Testing software( 3 - 4 weeks):
 - Create software testing plan
   * Test for success transfer single pdf to text;
   *	Test for success transfer multiple pdfs to texts;